 The Rules of Professional Conduct require an attorney to return to a client all papers and property to which the client is entitled unless the attorney is asserting a lien for fees.
 The complete original file belongs to the lawyer, who must provide a copy of the file to the client and may charge reasonable copy costs.

-Another complaint alternative available in your community is the local professionalism panels.
+Another complaint alternative your local professionalism panel.
 Each judicial circuit provides an informal process for filing professionalism complaints against attorneys.
 For more information regarding how and where to file a professionalism complaint in your circuit, please visit the Local Professionalism Panel Contact Information by Circuit.
-A Sept.
-1, 2014, Florida Bar News article provides additional information.

-If your problem is not resolved, please call The Florida Bar’s Attorney Consumer Assistance Program (ACAP) at 1-866-352-0707 to discuss your options.
+If your problem is not resolved, call ACAP to discuss your options.

-For lawyers, The Florida Bar operates an ethics hotline to offer guidance when a lawyer is unsure of the ethical obligations in a particular situation: 1-800-235-8619.
+The Florida Bar operates an ethics hotline for its members to offer guidance when a lawyer is unsure of the ethical obligations in a particular situation.
+Call 1-800-235-8619.